White Paper Writing: The Dos and Don’ts

 Why?
 Because white papers are essential for moving empowered buyers through the buying cycle.

 Wondering WHAT in the heck a white paper is?
-Wikipedia defines it as: “An authoritative report or guide that helps readers understand an issue, solve a problem or make a decision.”
-In the past, white papers were primarily used in business to business marketing, but these days, they’re finding a place in consumer marketing channels as well.
+Investopedia defines it as an informational document “used to launch a product, highlight a problem to solicit solutions, or provide technical specifications,” noting that different types of organizations will use white papers differently.
+In the past, white papers were primarily used in business-to-business marketing, but these days, they’re finding a place in consumer marketing channels as well.

-Thanks to the Internet, we now live in a time of empowered buying.
+Thanks to the internet, we now live in a time of DIY research.
 Buyers appreciate the opportunity to conduct their own research and to gather information to make informed buying decisions.
 They’re no longer satisfied with blindly trusting whatever sales professionals tell them.

 As you think through your white paper strategy, here are a few Dos and Don’ts to keep in mind: